 With the “Green Microphone Award,” you seek to reward and recognize tour guides who are going the extra mile for promoting responsible tourism through their work.
 How has your experience been so far, and how does the award process work?

 Green Microphone-voice of responsible tourism is the award we give annually to the guide who has done the most to bring responsible tourism into practice.
 This was a brilliant idea of G-Guides co-founder Tina Hudnik, who could not stand the fact that there is an award for responsibility and sustainability for just about every segment of the tourism industry – except for tourist guides.
 So she thought: hey, why don’t we start giving one.
 So, we decided to start with Green Microphone.

 2018 was the first year of the award and we are positively surprised and honoured to have had tour guides from almost all continents participate – and to gain media support from the Ethical Travel Portal.

 Tour guides can be nominated by somebody or can submit their own application online.
 Also, our final ceremony and the last part of the competition is 100% online.
 We want to minimize the carbon footprint of our event.

 Your thoughts on the current state of tourism sustainability in Slovenia as a destination?

 Many people in Slovenia have done an amazing job in the field of tourism in the last few years.
 I am very proud every time I see Slovenia on the list of top ten green, clean, safe, sustainable and must-visit destinations.
 At the same time, I am also very afraid.

-There is one crucial mistake which many brands and destinations have done before: over-promise and under-deliver.
+There is one crucial mistake that many brands and destinations have done before: over-promise and under-deliver.
 It is indeed very flattering to be on all those lists, but this alone does not bring sustainable tourism into life.
 Today’s tourists are very much aware of what is and what is not responsible for tourism and sustainable development, so we should by no means underestimate the knowledge and awareness of our guests.
 It can backfire easily.